eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 ## Survey

-Get the JSON object that contains the survey content
+Gets the JSON object that contains the survey content.

 ### Request